 These are the foundational concepts of the sphere of reality.
-They also all serve as foundational concepts of the subjective spheres – thought and language – but there they will be joined by another foundational concept: "transmits that…" This concept denotes the delivery of data from source to subject.
+They also all serve as foundational concepts of the subjective spheres – thought and language – but there they will be joined by another foundational concept: ‟transmits that …” This concept denotes the delivery of data from source to subject.
 Due to its purely epistemological character, it does not qualify for entering the list of foundational concepts of reality, and thus remains pertinent only to the above-mentioned spheres.

-Once we establish these two general foundational concepts, of both the first and the second metaphysic, we will be able to state with satisfaction that we have displayed the foundations of rational metaphysics.
-But before we reach that stage we will have to go through a long journey with many elaborate discussions, sometimes even entire sub-theories, about each of these foundational concepts and issues related to them.
-So far I have sketched them in an introductory, somewhat inaccurate, manner but now they should be established in the fullest and most rigorous way, with the help of logic.
-So let us not waste time, and get down to work.
+Once we establish these two general foundational concepts of the first and the Second Metaphysic, we will be able to state with satisfaction that we have displayed the foundations of rational metaphysics.
+But before we reach that stage we will have to go through a long journey with many elaborate discussions, sometimes even entire sub-theories, about each of these foundational concepts and related issues.
+So far I have sketched them in an introductory and somewhat inaccurate manner, but now they should be established in the fullest and most rigorous way, with the help of logic, so let us waste no time and get down to work.

 First Section: The Foundations of the Order of any World Whatsoever